nodecopter/nodecopter.com/organize.md

 <h3 id="setup-drones-upgrade-firmware"><a href="#setup-drones-upgrade-firmware">Upgrade the firmware</a></h3>

 * See if "AR.DRONE UPDATE" background is dark grey.
 If so, press it and upgrade the firmware of the drone
-* wait for the restart and see if all four LEDs are green
+* Wait for the restart and see if all four LEDs are green

 <h3 id="setup-drones-rename-wifi"><a href="#setup-drones-rename-wifi">Rename the Wi-Fi</a></h3>

 * Go to "PILOTING"
 * Go to settings (the little cog next to the battery status)
-* Change to WiFi name to something meaningful
+* Change WiFi name to something meaningful
 * Turn the drone off
 * Put a sticker/label on the bottom of the drone with the WiFi name